crimtech/crimtech.github.io/index.md

 Paranoid you will miss an announcement?
 If you sign up at [this Google form](https://forms.gle/h6M4Vuy9KkZrUSsd6), you'll be sure to get all the mails :)

 ## Assignments
+We have put 9001% effort to ensure that these are lit AF.

 1. Snek (Python)
 2. Yoda Chat (Javascript)
 3. :O (React)
 4. HUDS mash (Django)

+## Events
+Come!

+1. Virtual Escape Room, TBD
+2. Game Night, TBD
+3. Midpoint Chat, TBD